aws-samples/aws-lambda-rdbms-integration/README.md

    {"Status": "OK", "name": "bob"}
    ```

 Success!
-Using an Oracle SQL select statement we have successfully invoked our test function on AWS Lambda, and retrieved the results.
+Using an Oracle SQL select statement, you have successfully invoked your test function on Lambda, and retrieved the results.

 ### PostgreSQL Setup

-For PostgreSQL, we will use the PL/Python language to create our user-defined functions, leveraging the AWS Python SDK to launch Lambda functions and retrieve the results.
+For PostgreSQL, use the PL/Python language to create your UDFs, leveraging the AWS Python SDK to launch Lambda functions and retrieve the results.

 #### Step 1: Prerequisites